alisaifee/coredis/docs/source/compatibility.rst

 ZINTERCARD
 **********

-Intersect multiple sorted sets and return the cardinality of the result
+Returns the number of members of the intersect of multiple sorted sets.

 - Documentation: `ZINTERCARD <https://redis.io/commands/zintercard>`_
 - Implementation: :meth:`~coredis.Redis.zintercard`